Tax in Alabama: a complete guide

 Once the assessed value of your property is calculated, it is multiplied by the appropriate millage rate for the area in which you live.
 The county commissions and other taxing agencies determine millage rates.

-Your Assessed value multiplied by your millage rate will then give you your tax bill.
+Your assessed value multiplied by your millage rate will then give you your tax bill using the following calculation:

 Assessed Value X Millage Rate = Unadjusted Tax Bill

-If you buy a new vehicle in Alabama, including off-road motorcycles and ATVs, you will be charged a car sales tax of 2 percent.
+If you buy a new vehicle in Alabama, including off-road motorcycles and ATVs, you will be charged a car sales tax of 2%.
 This includes both new and used cars.

 Whether expecting to receive an inheritance or hoping to leave something behind for your loved ones, you may be concerned about how this monetary gift will be taxed.

-Fortunately, Alabama does not impose inheritance tax.
-However, if you’re estate worth exceeds a specific amount, you may be subject to federal estate tax.
+Fortunately, Alabama does not impose an inheritance tax.
+However, if your estate worth exceeds a specific amount, you may be subject to federal estate tax.

 When it comes to friendliness for retirees, Alabama is a safe bet.